vrandall66/front-end-submissions-public/1804/mod-3/personal-projects/leelee/checkin-1.md

 Getting the appropriate naming conventions between actions, reducers, props in store, etc.

 #### Deliverables for next checkin:
+* Get store set up properly and get images in the store
-Have all of the different pages created for all possible routes, properly navigable by clicking the appropriate buttons/NavLinks.
-User signUp and Login, along with initial testing of all those things.
+* Have all of the different pages created for all possible routes,
+* properly navigable by clicking the appropriate buttons/NavLinks.
+* Testing
+* Build out UI